jdellert/northeuralex_website/README.rst

     pyvenv path/to/my/venv
     source path/to/my/venv/bin/activate

+    # install wheel to asist in installing dependencies
     # install the dependencies (there are quite a few of these)
     # it is important to use the versions specified in the requirements file
+    # requirements.txt has been updated for Python3.7
+    pip install wheel
     pip install -r requirements.txt

     # clld wants its projects to be python packages, so you have to register